greenelab/phenoplier_manuscript/manuscript.md

 **Schematic of the PhenoPLIER framework.**
 <!--  -->
 **a)** The integration process between gene co-expression patterns from MultiPLIER (top) and TWAS results from PhenomeXcan.
-PhenoPLIER projects gene-based association results on more than 4,000 traits to a latent space learned from a recount2, a large gene expression compendium.
+PhenoPLIER projects gene-based association results on thousands of traits to a latent space learned from large gene expression datasets.
-This generates matrix $\mathbf{\hat{M}}$, where each trait is now described by latent variables (LV) or gene modules.
+The process generates matrix $\mathbf{\hat{M}}$, where each trait is now described by latent variables (LV) or gene modules.
 <!--  -->
 **b)** After the integration process, we found that neutrophil counts and other white blood cells (bottom) were ranked among the top 10 traits for an LV that was termed a neutrophil signature in the original MultiPLIER study.
-Genes in this LV were found to be expressed in relevant cell types (top).
+Genes in this LV are expressed in relevant cell types (top).
 <!--  -->
 PBMC: peripheral blood mononuclear cells;
 mDCs: myeloid dendritic cells.